yottatsa/yottatsa-tilde/src/infinite-paper-machine.md

 # Infinite Paper Machine

 Computer interface for a typewriter.
+Inspired by
+* TTY interfaces for their line-by-line UX;
+* OberonOS, C64 BASIC for type anywhere command interfaces; and
-Inspired by TTY interfaces for their line-by-line UX, and [The Diamond Age] for pen and paper messaging interface.
+* [The Diamond Age] for pen and paper messaging interface.

 ![Render of typewriter with a wikipedia article on it.](../assets/typewriter-render.png)